inpatient/OUTPATIENT US clinical Experience

 There may be opportunities to attend hospital conferences during the noon hour.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience.
 IMGs seeking careers in family medicine or internal medicine will find this rotation particularly useful since cardiology problems are common in outpatient and inpatient practice.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.